wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
 * Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Lite Version Support =
+>= Premium Support =

-* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-* Upgrading to a Pro Version Trail Licence gives 'write' access to the a3rev support forum.
+>The a3rev team does not provide support for the WooCommerce Dynamic Product Gallery plugin on the WordPress.org forums.
+One on one developer support is available via the plugins [a3rev support forum](https://a3rev.com/forums/forum/woocommerce-plugins/dynamic-gallery/) to people who have purchased a [WooCommerce Dynamic Gallery Pro](http://a3rev.com/shop/woocommerce-dynamic-gallery/) plugin Lifetime License.

+>The Pro Version has lots of extra features (listed below) that coupled with developer support might be well worth your investment!

 = Pro Version Advanced Features =